CleanroomMC/cleanroom-website/docs/groovy-script/mods/gtceu/material.md

 The default will be determined by the property found first in this order.

-!!! example "Example with a MaterialIconSet"
+::: info Example with a MaterialIconSet {id="example"}

     ```groovy
     import gregtech.api.GregTechAPI.MaterialEvent